tgiaimo/dad-simulator-2021/README.md

 # dad-simulator-2021
 Dad-simulator-2021 is a tire maintenance simulation.
 It is a Unity project developed for use in VR with the valve index.
 SteamVR is heavily used in this project.

+## What this is
+Dad-simulator-2021 is a car maintenance simulation that shows users how to change a tire and jump a car off.
+The simulation intends to guide people who cannot reach out to an authority/father figure that canhelp users learn these life skills.
+There is audio guided interactions, a hint system, and voice recognition so you can ask for "help" or "what" to use.

 ## Videos
 ### Attaching Jumper Cables